metauni/metauni.github.io/index.md

-Metauni is a community of scholars in the Metaverse, with 3D virtual environment and voice chat provided by [Roblox](https://www.roblox.com/) and whiteboards and other [open source tools](https://metauni.org/posts/open/open) scripted in Luau.
-We use [Discord](https://www.discord.com) for community organisation.
+Metauni is a community of scholars in the Metaverse, with 3D virtual environment and voice chat provided by [Roblox](https://www.roblox.com/) and community organisation in [Discord](https://www.discord.com).
 All are welcome!
-See the [instructions](https://metauni.org/posts/instructions/instructions) for how to join in, and for more background see the [About page](https://metauni.org/about/).
+To join in see the [Instructions](https://metauni.org/posts/instructions/instructions) and for more information see the [About page](https://metauni.org/about/).

 <p align="center">
   <span style="font-size:x-large;"><a target="_blank" href="https://www.roblox.com/games/8165217582/The-Rising-Sea">Enter metauni</a></span>